 Fuqua on Board (FOB)

-The Fuqua on Board (FOB) program matches Duke MBA students with Durham area nonprofits to serve as non-voting board members.
-Over the course of a year-long apprenticeship, pairs of students work closely with a board mentor, participate regularly in board meetings and attend relevant committee meetings.
+The Fuqua on Board (FOB) program matches Fuqua MBA students with Durham-area nonprofits to serve as non-voting board members.
+Over the course of a year-long apprenticeship, pairs of students work closely with a board mentor, participate regularly in board meetings, complete a Board-related project, and attend relevant committee meetings.
 Read more.

 Fuqua Client Consulting Practicum (FCCP)

-The goal of the Fuqua Client Consulting Practicum (FCCP) is to enhance students’ business education by developing collaborative consulting engagements with businesses and nonprofit organizations in which our students assist their client organizations in addressing existing and emerging challenges.
+The goal of the Fuqua Client Consulting Practicum (FCCP) is to enhance students’ business education by developing collaborative consulting engagements with businesses and nonprofit organizations in which students assist the organizations in addressing existing and emerging challenges.
 Read more.